Groupon shares surge but concerns linger

 | NEW YORK/SAN FRANCISCO

-NEW YORK/SAN FRANCISCO Shares of Groupon Inc (GRPN.O) surged as much as 56 percent on Friday, a solid debut aided by a small number of shares sold, yet still fell short of the first-day performances of recent Internet IPOs.
+NEW YORK/SAN FRANCISCO The shares of daily deals site Groupon Inc (GRPN.O) rose as much as 56 percent in their stock market debut on Friday, with at least some of the exuberance the result of the small number of shares sold.

-Groupon's stock closed up 31 percent but the first day pop paled in comparison to LinkedIn LNKD.N, the professional social network that went public in May, whose shares doubled in their debut.
-Real estate website Zillow (Z.O) also nearly doubled in its debut in July.
+The shares rose as high as $31.14, or 55.7 percent above the IPO price, in early trading on the Nasdaq, at one point pushing the market value of the company to $19.9 billion (12.4 billion pounds).
+The shares later eased to close at $26.11, 31 percent above their $20 IPO price, giving the company a market value of about $16.7 billion.

+Groupon had the third-highest trading volume on the Nasdaq on Friday, with nearly 50 million trades.

-Still, a strong first few trading days could help other private Web companies -- such as Angie's List, social gaming firm Zynga and even Facebook -- pursue their own IPOs.
+The offering, one of the largest in recent years, may be a barometer of investor appetite for IPOs.
+A strong first few trading days could help other private Internet companies -- such as Angie's List, Zynga and even Facebook -- pursue their own IPOs.

-Groupon's offering, the largest by a U.S. Internet company since Google's in 2004, is the first major IPO since the market descended into a slump in August.
-There remains a huge backlog of companies that filed to go public earlier this year, then put their plans on hold.
+There is a huge backlog of companies that filed to go public earlier this year.
+Most put their plans on hold when the stock market slumped in August.
+Groupon is the first major IPO since then.

+Chief Executive Andrew Mason and Chairman Eric Lefkofsky hugged in Times Square after ringing the opening bell on the Nasdaq.
+Employees at company headquarters in Chicago donned lime green T-shirts emblazoned with the company's ticker symbol "GRPN" printed in old, ticker-tape-style lettering.

+The company declined Reuters' requests for interviews.
+One employee in Chicago, who declined to give his name, said workers had been discouraged from speaking to the media.
+Several uniformed security guards walked the perimeter of the building, keeping an eye on Groupon workers who came outside on their cigarette breaks.

 "They wanted to have a decent pop on the stock so they didn't take that much public," said David Berman, a consumer technology and retail specialist at hedge fund firm Durban Capital.
 "They created demand by limiting supply, and they got the pop."